 What are cookies?

-When you visit the at800 or DMSL website, your visit is tracked as a session.
+This website uses Google Analytics to collect anonymous information such as the number of visitors to our website and the most popular pages.
+We use Google Analytics to track anonymous data about visitors that use our site.
+This is to help us improve usability and deliver relevant content.
+When you visit the at800, SRN or DMSL website, your visit is tracked as a session.
 A Google Analytics user ID code is generated at each session.
 DMSL will disassociate the user ID from the session after 14 months.
-More information on the cookies set by Google Analytics and how to opt out are on the Google Analytics website – Click Here.
+More information on the cookies set by Google Analytics and how to opt out is available on the Google Analytics website – Click Here.

-Most browsers will enable you to manage your cookies preferences e.g. have the browser notify you when you receive a new cookie or use it to disable cookies altogether.
-If you do decide to disable or delete them altogether some sites will not work as well as they rely on cookies to provide you with the service you have requested.
+Most browsers will enable you to manage your cookies preferences e.g., have the browser notify you when you receive a new cookie or use it to disable cookies altogether.
+If you do decide to disable or delete them altogether some sites will not work as well as they rely on cookies to provide you with the services you have requested.